opensky/LdapBundle/README.md

  * `roleBaseDn` is the base DN when searching LDAP groups.
  * `roleAttribute` should be a single attribute name from the group entry.
 This attribute will be used to derive a role identifier for the security component.
+ * `rolePrefix` is a prefix to apply when transforming LDAP group names into roles.
+   This is discussed in *Deriving Symfony2 Roles from LDAP Groups*.
+ * `defaultRoles` is an array of default roles to be assigned to all LDAP users, before roles are assigned based on group memberships.

 See also: